Kazimierz Town Hall

 Thus the town hall, as well as the square, testifies first and foremost to the amazing foresight of the king, specifically to the fact that he built a strong urban centre in the immediate vicinity of the capital of Poland (Kraków is only separated from Kazimierz by a tributary of the Vistula).
 Built of stone in 1414 in the place of the former wooden construction, the town hall came to represent how life was stabilizing in this new city.
 Architectural traces of this period can be found in the basements of the current building located at pl.
 Wolnica 1.

-The town hall has also been a valuable witness to the subsequent changes in Kazimierz – the civilisational development of the city in the 16th and the beginning of the 17th centuries (in this period the building assumed a Renaissance appearance, with a crennellated attic – the first tower clock in Kraków also appeared at this time).
+The town hall has also been a valuable witness to the subsequent changes in Kazimierz – the civilisational development of the city in the 16th and the beginning of the 17th centuries (in this period the building assumed a Renaissance appearance, with a crennellated attic, the first tower clock in the city of Kazimierz also appeared – currently the oldest active tower clock in Kraków).
 The town hall witnessed a difficult period in Polish history, marked by fires and the Swedish Deluge (the town hall was destroyed and rebuilt twice).
 At the beginning of the 19th century, after years of uncertainty about the future of the building, the town hall was renovated and began to perform an educational function.
 (Kazimierz itself had earlier been incorporated into Kraków as a district by Austrian decree in 1800.)

 The beginning of the 19th century was both a period of intensive spatial-functional changes in the town hall’s environs - Plac Wolnica, which in the medieval period was almost as large as Kraków’s market square, shrank in size, and the town hall itself began to border Krakowska Street, a street that had arisen in the place of an old trade route.